d-lynch95/Portfolio-Project4/README.md

 - I tried to change the time field in the model from a TimeField() to and integerFiled().
 This was causing a lot of issues and I couldn't make any migrations to my models.
 I fixed this issue following the advice of tutor support and nuking my migrations.
 I deleted all of the migration files and pycache and then reset my database.
 This fixed the issue.

+- I was having an issue displaying the string value of time on the appointments page.
+I solved this by changing the {{ post.time }} code to {{ post.get_time_display }}.
+This then shows the string value that correlates with the time selected.

 ### User Testing